Alterations In Kidney Function And Elimination Quizlet: Uses & How It Works

 What Is Kidney Function and Elimination?

 Kidneys are the body’s filtration factories.
-In real terms, they clean blood, balance electrolytes, regulate blood pressure, and produce hormones.
-Consider this: Elimination refers to the removal of waste products—like urea, creatinine, and excess fluids—through urine.
+They clean blood, balance electrolytes, regulate blood pressure, and produce hormones.
+Which means Elimination refers to the removal of waste products—like urea, creatinine, and excess fluids—through urine.
 When we talk about alterations, we’re looking at how disease, medications, or lifestyle changes tweak these processes.

 The Kidneys at Work